Since I bought my crockpot a while back it has provided me with some nice stews and a lot of pulled pork.

 Cut the bacon into lardons.
 Simmer rind and bacon for 10 minutes in water.
 Drain and dry.
 Preheat oven to 230C.

-In the casserole dish, sauté the bacon in oil over moderate heat for 2 to 3 minutes to brown lightly.
+In a frying pan, sauté the bacon in oil over moderate heat for 2 to 3 minutes to brown lightly.
 Remove to a side dish with a slotted spoon.
-Leave casserole aside.
+Leave frying pan aside.
 Reheat until fat is almost smoking before you sauté the beef.

 Dry the beef; it will not brown if it is damp.
 Sauté it, a few pieces at the time, in the hot oil and bacon fat until nicely brown on all sides.
 Add it to the bacon.

 In the same fat, brown the sliced carrot and onion.
-Pour out the sautéing fat.
-Return the beef and the bacon to the casserole and toss with salt and pepper.
+Place the bacon, meat, carrots and onions in the slow cooker pot and toss with salt and pepper.
 Then sprinkle on the flour and toss again to coat the beef lightly with the flour.
 Place casserole uncovered in the middle position of preheated oven for 4 minutes.
 Toss the meat and return to oven for 4 minutes more.
 (This browns the flour and covers the meat with a light crust.)
-Remove casserole, and turn oven down to 165C.
+Remove casserole and turn the oven off.